coreBOS/coreBOSDocumentation/user/pages/07.knowledge-base/13.FAQ/item.md

 <h2>My vtigercron.php script isn't working because I don't have PHP CLI installed.
 I changed the CLI to apache2handler following the previous question.
 Can that produce any problems?</h2>
 </div>

 <h3>The answer is that we don't know.
-The list of possible values and environments within which coreBOS cron can run are very big, the minor implications of each one and how they can affect the crons is nearly impossible to test.
+The list of possible values and environments within which coreBOS cron can run are very big, the minor implications of each one and how they can affect the crons are nearly impossible to test.
 What we HAVE tested is PHP CLI and that will work.<br><br>

 For example, simple crons like SendReminder which simply launches an SQL command and sends an email should have no problem in any environment, but workflows, scheduled reports or importing could have a different set of issues depending on the environment.
 Exactly apache2handler means you are running in a shared environment and under normal user restrictions, that could produce permission issues with the scheduled reports file attachments, in which case the email could not pick up the generated file, but that really depends on the configuration of the operating system….<br><br>